Available Tax Forms

 Amount from line 33 of the previous page 34

-Rent paid (total of column B from the second table on the previous page) 61165 35
+Rent paid (total of column B above) 61165 35

 If you (or your spouse or common-law partner) were 65 years of age or older at the end of the